nixworks/public/news/2010/11/2/README.md

 ##### Prime Minister
 ### [UK Prime Minister David Cameron and the French President Nicolas Sarkozy meet in London and sign a treaty allowing joint development and testing of nuclear warheads, and outline plans for a joint army expeditionary force. ](/news/2010/11/2/uk-prime-minister-david-cameron-and-the-french-president-nicolas-sarkozy-meet-in-london-and-sign-a-treaty-allowing-joint-development-and-tes.md)
-_Context: David Cameron, French President, London, Nicolas Sarkozy, Prime Minister, army, expeditionary force, nuclear warhead_
+_Context: David Cameron, London, Nicolas Sarkozy, President of France, Prime Minister, army, expeditionary force, nuclear warhead_

 ##### Japan
 ### [Japan temporarily recalls its ambassador to Russia amid a dispute over a visit by President Dmitry Medvedev to the Kuril Islands. ](/news/2010/11/2/japan-temporarily-recalls-its-ambassador-to-russia-amid-a-dispute-over-a-visit-by-president-dmitry-medvedev-to-the-kuril-islands.md)